 High-risk drivers who are searching for an auto insurance company with affordable rates will find The General to be one of the best-priced options.
 However, the company’s negative reviews and lack of meaningful discounts make The General a bad choice for those with clean driving records.
 Even high-risk drivers might find another insurance company to be a better choice if they value great customer service and a painless claims process over low rates.

 The General offers auto insurance that is geared toward high-risk customers, whether it’s someone who has been involved in multiple accidents or a young driver.
 For instance, many insurance companies shy away from offering coverage to drivers that require an SR-22.
-However, The General includes a question about this insurance form during the quote process.
 If the driver needs an SR-22, the form is then included in the policy, meaning that the driver can file an SR-22 form in a matter of minutes.

 The General, unlike most companies focusing on selling nonstandard auto insurance, has a mobile app and an online portal to make managing your policy easier.
 The General’s online portal, MyPolicy, provides users with basic functionalities like the ability to make payments, receive ID cards and view policy details.
 While none of the features are unique, they provide high-risk drivers with the same benefits that standard drivers have access to through large national insurance companies, like State Farm and Farmers.

-Drivers who aren’t considered high-risk will find that The General provides them with mediocre to high auto insurance rates.
-Furthermore, The General provides limited discounts and has poor reviews.
+Drivers who aren’t considered high-risk will find that The General provides them with mediocre insurance rates and middling customer service.
 Most drivers with a clean record would be able to find lower rates, higher discounts and better service through another insurance company.

-As a result of The General’s targeted customer segment—high-risk drivers—the company offers limited optional coverages.
+Some might know The General from their ads featuring Shaq.
+As a result of The General’s targeted customer segment — high-risk drivers — the company offers limited optional coverages.
 However, The General also offers its policyholders all of the standard coverage options that most national insurance companies have available.

-Deductible Waiver – Safety Equipment: The Deductible Waiver is an optional coverage that allows drivers to file a claim and forgo paying a deductible for repairs to applicable safety equipment.
-Currently, the Deductible Waiver applies to windshields, and door and window glass.
-Drivers without the optional coverage would have to pay their standard policy deductible to get this equipment repaired.
+- Deductible waiver — safety equipment: The deductible Waiver is an optional coverage that allows drivers to file a claim and forgo paying a deductible for repairs to applicable safety equipment.
+Currently, the deductible waiver applies to windshields, and door and window glass.

-24/7 Roadside Assistance: If you want roadside services, such as tire changes, battery replenishment, fluid delivery (gas, oil, etc.) or towing, you’ll want to purchase this optional coverage.
-The General’s roadside assistance is administered by Nation Safe Drivers (NSD).
-When you request roadside assistance, NSD will administer up to one service free of charge per instance.
+- 24/7 roadside assistance: This option covers roadside services, such as tire changes, battery replenishment, fluid delivery (gas, oil, etc.) or towing.
 The towing service has a maximum benefit of 15 miles or $50, whichever is reached first.
 To request roadside assistance, The General’s customers can dial 1-800-338-2680.

 - Comprehensive coverage